 Early prostate cancer rarely causes symptoms.
-Even with advanced prostate cancer there may be no symptoms.
-Where symptoms do occur, they are often due to non-cancerous conditions, such as benign prostate hyperplasia (BPH).
+Even people diagnosed with advanced prostate cancer may have no symptoms.
+Symptoms such as difficulty passing urine are most often due to non-cancerous changes, such as benign prostate hyperplasia.

 - needing to get up at night to pass urine